Team-Toxic/platform_manifest/README.md

 Team Toxic 6.0 Beta (AOSP)+RRO
 ===========

-To initialize your local repository using the AOSP-RRO trees, use a command like this:
+To initialize your local repository using the Toxic 6.0 trees, use a command like this:
 ````bash
 repo init -u git://github.com/Team-Toxic/platfrom_manifest.git -b mm
 ```